armel/uv-k5-firmware-custom-feat-F4HWN/README.md

     * CTCSS or DCS value,
     * KeyLock message,
     * last RX,
+    * move BatTxt  menu from 34/63 to 30/63 (just after BatSave menu 29/63),
+    * rename BackLt to BLTime,
+    * rename BltTRX to BLTxRx,
     * and more...
 * new menu entries:
     * add SetLow menu to set low power (<20mW, 125mW, 250mW, 500mW and 1W),